 Michigan will always be my home, even though I can’t imagine what I would do if I moved back.
 After college in Pennsylvania (We are!), and law school in Michigan (with summers in Vermont and Texas), I moved to Austin, Texas.
 (My boyfriend of five years and I pretty much immediately broke up, which made taking the bar exam a little more stressful than I’d planned.
 Oops.)
 After many years of adventures in Austin, I moved to Portland, OR.
 It wasn’t exactly a whim—it was time to leave Austin, and a friend was relocating for a new job—but I didn’t have a fixed plan either.
 I would have stayed in Portland forever, but the economy couldn’t seem to keep me at full employment.
 (My advice?
 Don’t start a job with an aviation law firm the day before some terrorists decide to drive airplanes into New York City.)
 After eight years in California, I'm thrilled to be back home.

 Along the way I’ve appeared on stage with the Italian National Opera Company (as well as on stage with the house band at Isolde’s Tower in Dublin), made award-winning mead, and spent hours practicing in my life as a competitive Irish step dancer.
-In between practicing law I taught yoga at a private studio, tutored Spanish at the Waldorf school, unloaded boxes in a department store basement, and sewed costumes for a professional ballet.
+In between practicing law I taught yoga at a private studio, tutored Spanish at a Waldorf school, unloaded boxes in a department store basement, and sewed costumes for a professional ballet.
 In Jamaica I rode out a hurricane with my friend in the Peace Corps, in Nicaragua I stayed with friends in a Managua barrio and traveled the country meeting artists, in Guatemala I played translator while my law firm’s service team helped to build smoke-less stoves in a tiny village.
 Life is a ripe and giant opportunity, and I’m busy gobbling it up and licking up the juices before the run down my elbows.

 Though I had been practicing yoga for years (and have been a Registered Yoga Teacher since 2006), and hired a personal trainer to get in shape while I was in grad school the second time, it wasn’t until I went back to practicing law that I discovered my secret passion for fitness and health.
 Driving a desk for a living, in a place where I’m largely dependent on cars, without a lot of attention to meal planning, led to expanding my waistline in a way I hadn’t planned.
 I felt sluggish, I had no energy.
 When my office sponsored a Weight Watchers meeting, I joined.